 It is widely accepted that Rolex is the most recognizable name in the luxury watch space.
 If you’re new to the watch world, one of the first questions you’ll likely ask is “how much is a Rolex?” .
 As a Rolex will cost you thousands of dollars, it’s only natural to wonder just how expensive they can get.
 But how cheap can a Rolex get?
 You may be surprised to learn that Rolex models - graded on a wide variety of factors - can vary very drastically in price.
-Please note that all prices mentioned are current prices at the time this article is being written, which is May of 2020.
+Please note that all prices mentioned are current prices at the time this article is being written.

 The Most Expensive Rolex Watches